Certificate II in Electrotechnology (Career Start)

 |UEENEEE179A||Identify and select components, accessories and materials for energy sector work activities|

 You will not be required to attend class for more than 8 hours a day.

-*This training is delivered via the Multi Industry School Based and Pre-Apprenticeship Support Pilot Project and is supported by the Australian Government Department of Education and Training.
+^For eligible individuals this training is delivered with Victorian and Commonwealth Government funding including via the Multi Industry School Based and Pre-Apprenticeship Support Pilot Project and is supported by the Australian Government Department of Education and Training.